 Community safety

-Reporting crime and anti-social behaviour is vital because it helps build a clear picture of what is happening in an area.
+Reporting crime and anti-social behaviour is vital because it helps the police and us to build a clear picture of what is happening in an area.

 We understand that people experiencing ASB often feel frustrated or worried when the police do not immediately attend.

-However, every single report made to the police is logged, even when an urgent response is not required.
+However, regardless of whether you get a blue light response, every single report made to the police is logged, even when an urgent response is not required.

 What reporting does

-• every report is recorded and contributes to local intelligence
+• every report to the police and us is recorded and contributes to local intelligence

-• helps the police identify patterns, hotspots and repeat locations
+• reports help the police and us to identify patterns, hotspots and repeat locations

 • supports decision-making about patrols, investigations and problem-solving